Using the Spot Database

 not used

-Tag Displays only unhidden Spot Database Entries for DX stations whose Tag is specified in the General Expression textbox; Tags are assigned to callsigns by the Special Callsign List
+Tag Displays only unhidden Spot Database Entries for DX stations that contain a Special Callsign Tag that matches the tag specified in the General Expression textbox

 You can use * (asterisk) as a wildcard character when specifying either callsigns or DXCC prefixes in the General Expression textbox.
 For example,